 - Supports: Understanding current events in a bigger context and seeing the leverage points for constructive change.

-- Rests on the ground of: Systems theory, neuroscience, anthropology, physics and ecology.
+- Rests on the ground of: Systems theory, neuroscience, anthropology, psychology and additional social sciences.

 Articles for Stone 2: Working Memory, The Dynamic Life of Long-Term Memory, Culture As Interface, The Human Operating System, The Burden And The Gift Of Culture, Two Essential Literacies, Meet Your Mind – Introduction